jaydenwen123/Somusic/README.md

 - 2.config the variables into the file.such as save download song directory and mv directory,software command line style and delimiter.
 - 3.add the cache module.which can improve the somusic's performance.

-# Contace Me #
-If you are interested in this project、 like coding or any questions,you can contact with me by following ways.
-> QQ:2282186474
->
-> WeChat:wen2282186474
->
-> Eamil: 2282186474@qq.com